What is a Loft Apartment in NYC?

 There is a way to lessen the expenses of owning or renting a loft, and this is through taxes.

-If you have been working from and have a dedicated hone office, then you may be able to claim the expense on your taxes.
+If you have been working from and have a dedicated home office, you can claim the expense on your taxes.

 Homeowners and renters alike can both benefit from the home office deduction.

-However, you will need to use part of the loft exclusively for business in order to receive the tax benefit.
-In order to qualify for a deduction on your taxes; you will need to meet a few requirements.
+However, you must use part of the loft exclusively for business to receive the tax benefit.
+You will need to meet a few requirements to qualify for a deduction on your taxes.

-For example, if you dedicate a singular room as an office, then this will count as a tax write-off.
+For example, dedicating a singular room as an office will count as a tax write-off.

 There are exceptions to this rule, however.

-The loophole is that you can utilize any space to store inventory and have it be tax deductible; even if using for personal purposes.
+The loophole is that you can use any space to store inventory and have it tax deductible, even if used for personal purposes.

 Conclusion on Lofts in New York City